Pumpkin House prep begins

 KENOVA — A famous house on Beech Street finally has its traditional orange color for the fall season.

-Around 1,000 pumpkins will ultimately end up in Griffith’s driveway and backyard, a few hundred of which will be donated to Ceredo-Kenova Middle School, while Griffith will draw designs on around 700 of them before they are picked up by members of the community closer to Halloween.
+About 1,000 pumpkins will ultimately end up in Griffith’s driveway and back yard, a few hundred of which will be donated to Ceredo-Kenova Middle School, while Griffith will draw designs on about 700 of them before they are picked up by members of the community closer to Halloween.

 “I’m drawing designs so the display throughout the town is all triangle eyes and we can still put together a unique display,” said Griffith.